prmaloney/valet.nvim/README.md

 ## Roadmap

+- A nicer UI (`vim.input` and `vim.select` are a good place to start, but we can probably do better)
 - Add support for running commands using a specified terminal plugin (i.e. floatterm, toggleterm, etc.)
 - Allow specifying an order to the commands to run (i.e. if you need to run a build before starting